HAS THE UNION REFUSED TO STOP YOUR PAYROLL DEDUCTION?

 Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before Janus was decided.

-State employees in Washington, Oregon and California have filed lawsuits to strike down unions’ irrevocable dues payment scheme.
+State employees around the country have filed lawsuits in federal court to strike down unions’ irrevocable dues payment scheme.

 There have been some recent victories for public employees seeking to end union restrictions on dues cancellation.